-Ready-to-drink liquid collagen is digested and absorbed into the bloodstream quicker than collagen that comes in powder form because it is formulated to maximise the speed by which the body processes and uses it.
+Ready-to-drink liquid collagen supplements are digested and absorbed into the bloodstream quicker than collagen supplements in powder form because they are formulated to maximise the speed by which the body processes and uses them.

 Some people prefer taking collagen in liquid form over powder supplements, or vice versa.
 However, research demonstrates that liquid-form collagen is more efficient and has quicker results than a powder or pill collagen supplement.

 Why liquid supplements are better than powder

 There are several clear benefits from taking collagen in a liquid than in a powder or tablet form: